 Denied SS or LOC - Nursing Facility Level of Care is denied, generally because individual continues to need hospitalization.
 Denials require the additional review of a physician.

-Complete the Level II evaluation, the LOC determination process, and issue the notice of Summary of Findings within 120 hours from Level I submission time-stamp.
+Complete the Level II evaluation, the LOC determination process, and issue the notice of Summary of Findings within 120 hours from Level I decision time-stamp.

 Make the Level II Summary of Findings immediately available electronically to the LI submitting entity and others entitled to the information.